-Christopher Steele, Global COO and North American President, Ivestment Consulting Associates (LDW: Logistics, Distribution & Warehousing 2009)
+Christopher Steele, Global COO and North American President, Investment Consulting Associates (ICA) (LDW: Logistics, Distribution & Warehousing 2009)

 As global trade continues to change along with fluctuations in the value of the dollar, fuel costs, and the overall state of the economy, several communities stand as true winners in the global logistics game.
 The lists that follow contain cities that have performed well in diversified screenings in the recent past, are poised to capture significant new volume, or are otherwise likely to be centers of innovative logistics activity.

 Of course, as with any ranked list, it is important to note that each and every location decision is unique and reflects the specific requirements of a company as it works to meet the needs of its customer base efficiently.
 Hence, there are a lot of good locations that will not appear below that will serve as excellent bases of operations for some companies.
 Likewise, the locations below will not work for every company's need.

 No specific weighting and ranking has been used to develop these lists.
 While tempting, such a concept would provide a false ranking for the reasons cited above.
 As a result, these lists are - to some degree